Shaneumayanga/stconnect/README.md

 # STConnect

-**STConnect** is a Q&A platform I built for school students during the COVID-19 lockdown.
+**Stconnect** is a Q&A platform I built for school students during the COVID-19 lockdown.
 It was designed to help students and teachers connect, ask questions, and learn from each other during a time of remote learning.

 ---